-No. EAC Condition Implementation Status Compliance Status Description communities where deemed necessary by a QEP.
-Requirement identified (per EAC 25) and included in the mix of species considered for re-vegetation activities conducted under the Soil Management, Site Restoration and Revegetation Plan (Appendix H of the CEMP).
-EAC 26 Identify opportunities and provide financial support for propagation of indigenous plant species for use in reclamation programs, such as that offered through the indigenous nursery owned by the West Moberly First Nation and Saulteau First Nation.
+No. EAC Condition Implementation Status Compliance Status Description EAC 26 and undertake restoration of those ecological communities where deemed necessary by a QEP.
+Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
+Plant species of high traditional Aboriginal value will be identified and will be incorporated into reclamation plans, as appropriate.
+As draft reclamation plans are developed to address the adverse effects of the project on plants traditionally used by Aboriginal groups they will be provided to Aboriginal Groups for review and comment.
+Additionally, plants of high traditional value will continue to be identified and included in the mix of species considered for revegetation conducted under the VWMMP and the Soil Management, Site Restoration and Revegetation Plan (Appendix H of the CEMP).
+EAC 26 · Identify opportunities and provide financial support for propagation of indigenous plant species for use in reclamation programs, such as that offered through the indigenous nursery owned by the West Moberly First Nation and Saulteau First Nation.
 Ongoing In Compliance BC Hydro has entered into a contract with Twin Sisters Nursery (indigenous nursery owned by West Moberly First Nations and Saulteau First Nations) for supply and delivery of live native grass seeds suitable for dry or hydro seed application to support re-vegetation and reclamation activities.
 Seeds of local plant species of Aboriginal value have been collected by Twin Sisters and will be available for use in reclamation plans as required.
 EAC 26 The EAC Holder must make reasonable commercial efforts to obtain up to \$1 million in commercial service contracts with indigenous nurseries for provision of plants.
 Ongoing In Compliance BC Hydro has entered into a contract with Twin Sisters Nursery (indigenous nursery owned by West Moberly First Nations and Saulteau First Nations) for supply and delivery of live native grass seeds suitable for dry or hydro seed application to support re-vegetation and reclamation activities.
 Seeds of local plant species of Aboriginal value have been collected by Twin Sisters and will be available for use in reclamation plans as required.
 EAC 26 The EAC Holder must make reasonable efforts to develop the Aboriginal Plant Use Mitigation Plan in collaboration with FLNR and Aboriginal Groups, at least 90 days prior to Project activities that may affect traditional plants.
-Completed In Compliance The draft Aboriginal Plant Use Mitigation Plan was submitted to regulatory agencies and Aboriginal Groups on October 17, 2014.
-EAC 26 The EAC Holder must file the final Aboriginal Plant Use Mitigation Plan with EAO, FLNR and Aboriginal Groups at least 30 days prior to Project activities that may affect traditional plants.
-Completed In Compliance The final Aboriginal Plant Use Mitigation Plan was submitted to regulatory agencies and Aboriginal Groups on June 5, 2017.
+Completed In Compliance The draft Aboriginal Plant Use Mitigation Plan (APUMP) was submitted to regulatory agencies and Aboriginal Groups on October 17, 2014.